noahehall/theBookOfNoah/linux/docker/docker.md

   - docker run creates a NEW CONTAINER each time
     - use docker start to run an existing container

-  - entry points and default cmd
-    - entryoint is the program that will be executed when the container starts
-      - use this for all sorts of things
-      - e.g. validation
-    - cmds
-      - entrypoint not set
-        - the default cmd will be executed immediately
-      - entrypoint is set
-        - the default cmd and its arguments will be passed to the entrypoint as parameters

   - options
     - -i and -t are used together for running interactive programs like a shell in an interactive container